kuri8ive/Deep-Reinforcement-Learning-hands-on-by-Minecraft-with-ChainerRL-and-Azure-Notebooks/README.md

 ------

-This tutorial is a English version of [original hands-on in japanese](https://qiita.com/ikeyasu/items/d6e587126a54ce559604) (Allowed by the author).
+This tutorial is a English version of [original hands-on in japanese](https://qiita.com/ikeyasu/items/d6e587126a54ce559604) (Permitted by the author).